cieuoc/cie/docs/syllabus.md

 + Variables and Math Operators

 + Repeat Function (Loops)

-i.
-Multiplication Table generator
+	+ Multiplication Table generator

-Repeat with variable (Count function)
++ Repeat with variable (Count function)

-i.
-Number Series generator
+	+ Number Series generator

-Plot Data
++ Plot Data

-Plotting Data using Phone Sensors.
++ Plotting Data using Phone Sensors.

-i.
-Plotting Intensity of Ambient Light using phone sensor
+	+ Plotting Intensity of Ambient Light using phone sensor

-ii.
-Data Plotting using Accelerometer of the phone
+	+ Data Plotting using Accelerometer of the phone

-Game controls using Phone Sensor data
++ Game controls using Phone Sensor data

 ## Introduction to KuttyPy -microcontroller